samanpwbb/idle/README.md

 # idle

+A work in progress.

-I wrote some weird CSS then I drew a green person and gave it a breathing animation.
-I think this project has potential.
+I wrote some weird CSS, drew a person with said CSS, gave it a breathing animation, started turning it into some sort of character builder widget.
-### Things this could be:

-- CSS library optimized for drawing stuff with CSS
-- Click the person and stuff happens to it's body parts, with cool transitions?